raspiblitz/raspiblitz-docs/docs/setup/get-hardware.md

 With all LCD screen models don't use the ones that have an HDMI port/connector - what you need is a 3.5 inch LCD screen model (resolution of 480×320) that connects only thru the GPIO ports (SPI) and has an XPT2046 touch controller.

-If you already want to get an NVMe instead of a external SSD you can try already these models - but thsi remommendation might change in the future:
+If you already want to get an NVMe instead of a external SSD you can try already these models - but this remommendation might change in the future:

 - Pimoroni NVMe Base [pimoroni shop](https://shop.pimoroni.com/products/nvme-base?variant=41219587178579)
 - NVMe Crucial P3 Plus 2TB Gen4 CT2000P3PSSD8 [amazon link](https://www.amazon.com/dp/B0B25ML2FH)